ljsinclair/featurebase-docs/docs/community/com-config/com-config-home.md

 ## Configure FeatureBase Community
 {: .no_toc }

-FeatureBase features can be enabled or disabled via
+FeatureBase features can be enabled or disabled from the `/featurebase/opt` directory in two ways:

-* Command-line flags
+* Temporary changes can be made via CLI flags
-* TOML files
+* Changes can be retained after startup by changing `/featurebase.conf`

+{% include /com-config/com-config-old-fb-conf.md %}

 {% include page-toc.md %}